chess10kp/chess10kp.github.io/posts/functional_programming_with_cs.md

 # Introduction

-This post is an attempt at writing C# with as much functional programming concepts as possible.
+This post is an attempt at writing C# as if it were a functional language.
 Yes, I know F# exists, but the point is to keep using an OOP language where it is useful, while using a functional approach to make transformations more expressive.

 # What is Functional Programming?